This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Rinse and dry brussels sprouts.
+- Rinse and dry Brussels sprouts.
 Trim the stems and remove any yellow leaves, cut lengthwise into halves or quarters depending on the size.
+Finely chop shallots.

-- Place brussels sprouts in a mixing bowl.
-Toss with olive oil, garlic, salt, pepper, and bacon until coated and well-mixed.
+- Place Brussels sprouts in a large mixing bowl.
+Toss with olive oil, shallot, salt, pepper, and bacon until coated and well-mixed.

 Notes